Modernise Informix 4GL estates on a metadata-driven runtime.

 What changes for the operator

-The Informix estate keeps doing what it does well — high-throughput OLTP with the data dictionary you already trust.
+The Informix estate keeps doing what it does well — high-throughput OLTP with the data metadata repository you already trust.
 What changes is everything above the database: the application tier becomes a metadata description that the platform interprets at runtime, integration becomes a first-class concern handled by the platform's gRPC microservice mesh, and observability becomes a SELECT against in-memory MemDB schemas.

 The team that delivers this is a database engineer who knows the Informix estate and a business analyst who knows what the business expects of it.
 The full-stack developer scarcity that kills most legacy modernisations is not on our critical path.